Jingyuan-William-Li/Jingyuan-William-Li.github.io/_pages/about.md

 Apart from this, my diverse international summer/winter school experiences helped me expand my skill radar chart in other ECE-related fields like Artificial Intelligence and Robotics, where I mastered the utilization and synchronization of Python, MATLAB/Simulink, OriginLab and SolidWorks, etc.

-Moreover, I am an excellent collaborator and goot at project organization, design thinking and problem solving, which always encourage me to undertake the leader's responsibility in teamwork and manage a team with the highest efficiency.
+Moreover, I am an excellent collaborator with years of experience in project organization and problem solving, which always encourage me to undertake the leader's responsibility in teamwork and manage a team with the highest efficiency.

 Another Me
 ------